RanSuLab/starter-academic/content/en/publication/Deep-Resp-Forest A deep/index.md

 ---
-title: "Deep-Resp-Forest：A deep forest model to predict anti-cancer drug response"
+title: "Deep-Resp-Forest: A deep forest model to predict anti-cancer drug response"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here